 - The NRD offers seniors in high school and juniors in college the opportunity to apply for a $500 scholarship.
 They must major in a specified natural resources field with a 2 or

 4 yeardegree.
 An applicant must reside or originate from within the NRD boundary to be eligible.
-Six scholarships will be given each spring to students from six different schools.
+Six scholarships awarded total. wil

-- Students that plan to attend an environmental development camp during the summer may apply for a grant.
+- Students that plan to attend Adventure Camp about the Environmental during the summer may apply for a grant.
 Other workshops may be considered pending review by the NRD staff.
 The amount of a grant will vary and will be distributed throughout a seven-county area.

 - Application forms are sent to all county extension offices and made available to students.

 - Teachers that hold a position within the boundaries of the Little Blue NRD may apply for grant funds toward an environmental workshop.
 The grant amount is $25.

 - Teachers interested in the funding can write a letter briefly describing the workshop and mail it to the NRD for consideration.
 Teachers who receive a grant are asked to send a copy of the total receipt of the workshop to the NRD.

 - The NRD also offers environmental education resource materials, activities and special events throughout the seven-county District.
 If you have an idea, never say never, just ask.

 The Earth and Water Jamborees educate 5th & 6th-grade students through a variety of hands-on learning experiences which highlight the role of being a good steward of the environment.